ucphhpc/nbi-jupyter-docker-stacks/README.rst

 nbi-jupyter-docker-stacks
 ==========================

-A collection of docker jupyter notebook images used at https://www.ku.dk/english/.
+A collection of docker jupyter notebook images used at `UCPH <https://www.ku.dk/english/>`_.

-Deployed notebooks are published at https://hub.docker.com/u/nielsbohr.
+Deployed notebooks are published at `DockerHub <https://hub.docker.com/u/nielsbohr>`_.

 ---------------
 Getting Started